sjltaylor/view-support/README.markdown

 ### VS.view

-provides a standard view interface:

-* a standard way to access the view's root element
-* a standard way to destroy the view, unbinding all event listeners, helping to prevent memory leaks.
+Provides a standard view interface including a way to get the view's root DOM element and to teardown a view unbinding all event listeners, helping to prevent memory leaks.

 [Usage Documentation]('docs/View.markdown')

 ### VS.collection

-provides helpers for managing a collection of subviews
+Helpers for managing a collection of subviews

 [Usage Documentation]('docs/CollectionView.markdown')